 If you want to set up dynamic ads, turn on this feature.
-Dynamic ads allow you to upload multiple images and create a variety of headlines to test for best performance.
+Dynamic ads allow you to upload multiple images and create a variety of headlines to test for the best performance.

 Next, you can modify your budget and schedule for each ad set.

-In “Connections” you can choose specific audiences that are connected to:
+In “Connections,” you can choose specific audiences that are connected to:

 - People who like your page

-- Exclude people who like your page
+- Exclude people who want your page

 - People who’ve used your app